 ASK REVS.
 SANDY & KIRK

-Rev. Sandy and Kirk Moore are the co-founders of the Center for Universal Truth in San Juan Capistrano.
-They established this New Thought spiritual community to bring together individuals of various religious and spiritual faiths so their lives could be empowered by applying practical principals.
+Revs.
+Sandy and Kirk Moore are the co-founders of the Center for Universal Truth in San Juan Capistrano.
+They established this New Thought spiritual community to bring individuals of various religious and spiritual faiths together so their lives could be empowered by applying practical principals.

 This column has been developed to allow people the opportunity to seek